 Your Wing-Shooting Experience

 By shooting as much as possible the next few months at a trap or skeet range it will help you become more accurate in the field.
-Here at Heartland we offer a Sporting Clay course to help you do just that.
+Here at Heartland, we offer a sporting clay course to help you do just that.
 Bring your spouse or hunting partner to enjoy a stay with us and sharpen your shooting skills.
 Just be sure to reserve ahead of time.
 (Call 217-734-2526)

-Getting into a routine of taking a brisk one to two mile walk will get you in shape to walk the fields.
+Getting into a routine of taking a brisk one – two-mile walk will get you in shape to walk the fields.
 You can start small and work your way up.
 Make sure you include uphill and downhill slopes.
-We do have some areas that are somewhat level but the terrain includes hills as well.
-A normal all day upland hunt we will walk five to seven miles a day.
-So by getting into a routine it will help make your hunt more enjoyable.
+We do have some areas that are somewhat level, but the terrain includes hills as well.
+A normal all day upland hunt we will walk five to seven miles.
+Conditioning your legs now will improve your hunts success come this fall.

-If you have a dog it is important that you condition it as well.
+If you have a dog, it is important that you condition it as well.
 It will need to be exercised, as well as worked, to get ready for the upcoming season.
-I have seen a lot of clients come to hunt and half way through the first day their dog shuts down.
+I have seen a lot of clients come to hunt and halfway through the first day their dog shuts down.
 It’s not enough just to let it run around the back yard.
-Working your dog will help it build up it’s endurance to last the whole day and minimizes it’s recovery time, allowing it to hunt multiple hunts.
-This will also be a good time to tune your dog for the season.
+Working your dog will help it build up its endurance to last the whole day and minimizes its recovery time, allowing it to hunt multiple hunts.
+Now is the best time to tone your dog up for the upcoming season.

 By incorporating these few steps in your preparations, I am sure that you and your dog will have a pleasant hunting experience come fall.
 We look forward to seeing you in the field this fall!